TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Poison.md

 <br />

-To further analyze it, we're going to download it to our local machine.
+To analyze it further, we download it to our local machine.

-Let's start a PHP server:
+We start a simple PHP server to serve the file:

 <br />